 This was more than a prescription could fix.
 On New Year’s Eve, Maverick was sent to the hospital with abnormal blood work.

 “I guess it was the morning of January 2 our doctor gave us the news,” said Michael.

 Maverick had acute lymphoblastic leukemia – cancer of the blood.

 Within 6 hours, Maverick was referred and en route by ambulance to St. Jude Children’s Research Hospital.

-“I think it was a comfort to know we were going to St. Jude,” said his dad, Michael.
+“It was a comfort to know we were going to St. Jude,” Michael said.
 “We didn’t even hesitate.
 There’s no second opinion when you hear the words St. Jude.
 That’s where you want to go.”

 Meet more patients